 Want to learn how to make yogurt?
-Here is how you can make thick, creamy homemade yogurt, without any of the additives (guar gum, pectin, gelatin, etc.) that are used to thicken store-bought yogurts.
+Here is how to make thick, creamy homemade yogurt, without any of the additives (guar gum, pectin, gelatin, etc.) that are used to thicken store-bought yogurts.
 You don’t even need a yogurt maker!

 - It’s delicious!